WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 Add-on : Statistics and Machine Learning Toolbox / Simulink / Partial Differential Equation Toolbox / Image Processing Toolbox / Computer Vision Toolbox

-(I wrote what I installed from now, so please keep in mind that there may be useless add-ons)
+   I wrote what I installed from now, so please keep in mind that there may be useless add-ons.

 Before running this code, you have to run specific EIDORS version so that 2D GREIT works.
 I have no idea which version works 2D GREIT, but **Netgen v5.0.0 is necessary.**